thegetty/inventories-and-surveys/content/part-2/chapter-8.md

 -   **Free text fields.** Providing field surveyors with clear guidance for the use of free text fields further ensures the quality and consistency of the data.
 For example, surveyors can be instructed to start entries within free text fields with standardized words or statements, or to use concise text that is informative and easily analyzed when sorted in alphabetical order.
 Similarly, spelling instructions should be provided for words with alternate spellings (e.g., *color* vs. *colour*) and the use of special characters and symbols (e.g., *facade* vs. *façade*) within free text fields.

-### Geospatial and Other Reference Data
+### Geospatial and Other Reference Data {#geospatial-and-other-reference-data}

 To be most useful for field surveys, the data collection system will include geospatial and other digital reference layer information.
-Geospatial reference layers may include the relevant content of an existing inventory, as well as legacy data and other information from previous surveys as identified during the baseline analysis (see **Assessing Existing Heritage Information** in chapter 6).
+Geospatial reference layers may include the relevant content of an existing inventory, as well as legacy data and other information from previous surveys as identified during the baseline analysis (see [Assessing Existing Heritage Information](/part-2/chapter-6/#assessing-existing-heritage-information) in chapter 6).
 Useful reference layers to guide fieldwork include aerial photographs, historic maps, building footprints, building or structure construction dates, resource addresses, resource parcel boundaries, and land use information.
 While some geospatial layers may be already available, others may need to be created prior to the survey.
 Creating geospatial reference layers can be a substantial undertaking that takes considerable time to complete.

 Preloading geospatial reference layers in the data collection system gives surveyors the ability to use such layers singularly or in combination with one another: overlaid, viewed in relation to other information, and made visible as needed.
 Reference data can support field and research activities and provide potential time and cost savings for a survey project overall.
 For example, during fieldwork, knowing the period of development for a neighborhood or construction dates of individual resources can save valuable time when researching historic maps and building permit information.

 Geospatial reference layers provided essential information to guide SurveyLA field surveys.
 For example, tract and subdivision data revealed important patterns of residential development citywide and were particularly useful in focusing survey efforts on vast neighborhoods of postwar suburban development.
 Similarly, the locations of the city’s past streetcar routes (created from digital historic maps) helped identify commercial and residential areas constructed in direct response to the streetcar.
 Legacy data from past surveys provided information to guide new evaluations.
 And information collected from community outreach activities helped surveyors identify places associated with ethnic and cultural histories, as discussed later in the section on [public outreach and engagement](#public-outreach-and-engagement).

-## Recording Information about the Survey
+## Recording Information about the Survey {#recording-information-about-the-survey}

 The survey itself is an activity associated with creating and/or updating an associated inventory.
 Metadata about the survey project can be collected digitally as part of the field surveys for later integration into the inventory system.
 Metadata may include survey name, geographic boundaries, timespan, and the names and associations of the surveyors.
 More detailed descriptive information about the survey, such as the methodologies used, can be compiled into a narrative report, which can also be incorporated into the inventory as part of the survey record.
 Survey reports are discussed in more detail in [chapter 11](/part-2/chapter-11/).

-## Data Entry and Editing Procedures and Protocols
+## Data Entry and Editing Procedures and Protocols {#data-entry-and-editing}

 Before starting surveys, it is important to develop standard procedures and protocols for data entry and editing to be used by the field surveyors during data collection activities and by the project personnel responsible for the final data.
 The quality and consistency of survey data is essential not only to the credibility of the survey but also to the usability of the resulting information.
 The following are considerations and recommendations for developing and implementing data entry, review, and editing procedures.